Positive cones and bi-orderings on almost-direct products of free groups: Examples

 We note that, from \cite[Proposition~1.10]{JP}, if $\hyparr{A}$ is a fiber-type arrangement (supersovable) then it has a composition series as in the last definition, so the class of fiber-type arrangements is inside in the class of hypersovable ones.
 From \cite{FR1} we know that the fundamental group of the complement of a fiber-type arrangement is an almost-direct product of free groups, and it admits a bi-ordering as proved independently in \cite{KR} and \cite{P}.

 Let $\hyparr{A}$ be a hypersolvable arrangement.
-Follows from \cite[Theorem~C, item (i)]{JP} that the fundamental group of the complement of $\hyparr{A}$, $\pi_1(M_{\hyparr{A}})$, is an iterated almost-direct product of free groups, the ranks of the free groups are described in \cite[Corollary~4.4]{JP}.
-Hence, from \rethm{main} we conclude that the lexicographic ordering on $\pi_1(M_{\hyparr{A}})$ is bi-invariant, in which each free group was given the Magnus ordering.
+Follows from \cite[Theorem~C, item (i)]{JP} that the fundamental group of the complement of $\hyparr{A}$, $G:=\pi_1(M_{\hyparr{A}})$, is an iterated almost-direct product of free groups, the ranks of the free groups are described in \cite[Corollary~4.4]{JP}.
+Consequently, $G$ fits naturally into the framework developed in this paper.

-In this way, we proved the third item of \rethm{maingroups} and extend the result obtained in \cite{KR} and \cite{P} of bi-ordering the fundamental group of the complement of a fiber-type arrangement (supersolvable) to the class of hypersolvable arrangements.